How AI is Changing User Experience

 Avoiding Hyper-Personalisation Pitfalls

 While personalisation provides value, excessive tuning to individual tastes risks limiting exposure to diverse ideas.
-Platforms should balance relevance with some uncertainty.
+Platforms should strike a balance between relevance and some uncertainty.

 Obstacles also exist in accurately inferring user intent from data.
 Models still make erroneous assumptions, leading to inappropriate or even harmful recommendations.
 Eliminating unfair bias requires vigilance.

-The personalisation wave calls for responsible implementation built on transparency, choice, and accountability principles.
+The personalisation wave calls for responsible implementation built on principles of transparency, choice, and accountability.
 Users require control over their data.

 Job Automation's Societal Impacts

-Widespread AI adoption can negatively impact specific jobs and industries.
-Customer support roles face shrinking demand as chatbots take over routine inquiries.
+Widespread adoption of AI can negatively impact specific jobs and industries.
+Customer support roles are facing a shrinking demand as chatbots take over routine inquiries.
 Similarly, AI tools threaten to disrupt medical diagnosis and creative graphic design sectors.

-While new jobs may organically emerge from technology changes, structural unemployment presents a policy challenge.
+While new jobs may emerge organically from technological changes, structural unemployment presents a policy challenge.
 Resources and retraining programs for displaced workers become urgent priorities.

-Overall, the labour market transformation requires supportive public-private collaboration.
+Overall, the labour market transformation requires supportive collaboration between the public and private sectors.
 Policies should help workers transition to emerging opportunities.

 Generative AI Requires Safeguards

-The core risk with generative AI models stems from control.
+The core risk associated with generative AI models stems from a lack of control.
 Very few people currently understand or oversee their development.
 Yet they create output consumed by billions daily.

 Without governance guardrails, generative models harbour hazards like: